PolyLiYJ/polyliyj.github.io/_pages/about.md

 Then I got my Master degree from Zhejiang University and focused on IoT security.
 During Feb.2024-Aug.2024, I was exchanged to University of Illinois Urbana-Champaign (UIUC) and studied the security of LLM agents.

 ## Research Interests
 My research interests lie at the intersection of AI security.
-I am particularly fascinated by: adversarial attacks in the physical world, adversarial attacks for multi-modal large language and the security of LLM agents.
+I am particularly fascinated by:
+- Adversarial attacks in the physical world
+- Adversarial attacks for multi-modal large language
+- The security of LLM agents

 ## Fun Facts
 When I'm not immersed in research, you can find me traveling, exploring new hiking trails, playing table tennis and badminton.
 I believe that a well-rounded life contributes to creativity and innovation in research!